Modern Minis: Small Plants for Small Gardens

 Give your yard a modern miniature makeover.
-Good things come in small packages with these new varieties of dwarf and small plants.
+Good things come in small packages with these pretty plants for small gardens.

 Living Large With Small Plants

 It’s hard to beat the spectacular flower shows of grandma’s forsythia, weigela and other old-fashioned shrubs.
 Fast-growing, long-living and tough as nails, they’re generally untroubled by insects, disease or even deer.
 There’s just one problem: They’re too big for today’s gardens!
 Most reach 8 to 10 feet tall and wide, making them fantastic solo specimens in a landscape or as a hedge but oversized for most small spaces or containers.
 Not all gardeners have huge expanses of backyard to work with.
 Thanks to the work of plant breeders, you can enjoy downsized versions—half-size or even smaller.
 These small plants provide a pint-size punch of color.
 Whether you want a border with extra oomph or a container with cheerful blossoms, these miniature plants have a big impact.

 New varieties also offer longer bloom periods, reblooming or colored foliage that appeals from spring to fall.
 “A big part of my job is just keeping up on what those plant breeders are up to!” says Georgia Clay, a new plants manager for Monrovia.
 “We trial and evaluate thousands of varieties from all over the world and bring to market only the very best performers.”

 “We want to introduce plants that growers and gardeners ask for,” adds Natalie Carmolli, an advertising and public relations specialist for Proven Winners.
 “We work with independent breeders across the country and abroad, and with our in-house breeders to create plants.
 From breeding to introduction, the entire process can take up to 10 years.”